-Tom, a former Starbucks executive, and Mike Zukoski, a civil engineer with a background at Disney Resorts and the City of Long Beach, California, had planned to visit Asheville on an East Coast trip, but did so earlier than expected.
+Mike Zukoski, a civil engineer with a background at Disney Resorts and the City of Long Beach, California, had planned to visit Asheville on an East Coast trip, but did so earlier than expected.
 “We got stuck in Houston so we asked if there were any flights even close to Raleigh, thinking we could drive the rest of the way.
-Tom and Mike caught a flight to Asheville the next morning and fell in love with the place.
+Mike and husband caught a flight to Asheville the next morning and fell in love with the place.
 They immediately started looking for a home.

 With strong backgrounds in retail and specifically coffee and coffee-roasting, Edna’s of Asheville and Bad Puppy Roasting was born, named after their beloved pet pug, Edna.